 California Environmental Quality Act

 The State Water Board is the lead agency for purposes of complying with the California Environmental Quality Act (CEQA) (Public Resources Code, sections 21100 – 21177).
-The State Water Board provided notice of intent to adopt a mitigated negative declaration (<SCH No. #>) for this General Order on <date> (CCR, Title 14, section 15072) as lead agency under CEQA.
+The State Water Board provided notice of intent to adopt a mitigated negative declaration (SCH No. #2020070485) for this General Order on July 3, 2020 and specifically through the State Clearing House on July 24, 2020 (CCR, Title 14, section 15072) as lead agency under CEQA.
 The State Water Board, after the consideration of the mitigated negative declaration and comments received during the public review process, hereby determines that any potential effects of the proposed project are mitigated by the strict eligibility criteria, discharge prohibitions, WDRs, monitoring and reporting requirements, and other requirements of this General Order, such that no significant effects will occur.

 This General Order is intended to cover both new and existing wineries.